 over!
 Join the Queen Bee Network!
 Remember the

 group on 7.038 MHz?
-They have occasional on-air
+They are nearly all silent keys

 W4FOK's Morse Code program teaches American Morse and International Morse: The MILL.

 Nice Sine Wave Code Practice Oscillator from DU1ANV